hewen/yakvs/README.md

 ## Protocol

-This package implements a TCP network service which exposes an in-memory key-value store to clients.
-The client can perform the following commands:

- - PUT &lt;key&gt; &lt;value&gt;
+    PUT <key> <value>
+    Returns:
+      OK - success
+      ERROR - incorrect arguments

- - GET &lt;key&gt;
+    GET <key>
+    Returns:
+      VALUE - the value to which the specified key is mapped nil - store contains no mapping for the key ERROR - incorrect arguments

- - HAS &lt;key&gt;
+    HAS <key>
+    Returns:
+      TRUE - store contains a mapping for the key FALSE - store contains no mapping for the key

+    REMOVE <key>
+    Returns:
- - REMOVE &lt;key&gt;
+      OK - success
+      ERROR - incorrect arguments

- - SIZE
+    SIZE
+    Returns:
+      SIZE - the number of key-value mappings in this store ERROR - too many arguments

+    CLEAR
+    Returns:
- - CLEAR
+      OK - success
+      ERROR - too many arguments

- - LIST
+    LIST
+    Returns:
+      KVPs - the key-value mappings in the store
+      ERROR - too many arguments

- - LIST KEYS
+    LIST KEYS
+    Returns:
+      KEYS - the keys in the store
+      ERROR - incorrect arguments

- - LIST VALUES
+    LIST VALUES
- - QUIT

-The server can send the following responses:

- - OK
- - ERROR
- - ITEM
+    Returns:
+      VALUES - the values in the store
- - TRUE
+      ERROR - incorrect arguments

+    QUIT
+    Returns:
- - FALSE
+      OK - success
- - SIZE
+      ERROR - incorrect arguments

-Keys and values may not have any spaces in them.